pcrockett/crockett-vps/README.md

 ## de.crockett.network

-This repo contains scripts to automatically provision my own personal cloud service on an Arch VPS.
-It's one part documentation for myself, one part experimentation, one part learning project, and one part fun.
+This repo contains scripts to provision and manage my own personal cloud service on an Arch VPS.

-Of course this is Arch, so be prepared to do some manual admin and reboots.
-However most of the software is installed in the form of unprivileged containers, which should reduce how much you need to manage updates etc.
+### Why not Ansible / Terraform / Kubernetes etc?

+This project exists for a couple reasons:

+1. I find it to be useful and fun
+2. It's deepening my experience in various topics (Arch, systemd, Matrix, Podman, Bash, etc.)

+If I throw yet another thing into the list of topics to learn (i.e. Terraform and Ansible), I'll never finish.
+This is a free time project.
+Some day when things are running smoothly, I may consider migrating this to Terraform.

 ### Features

-As of 2021-02-07, this repo will automatically set up:
+As of 2021-02-15, this repo will automatically set up:

 * HTTPS-enabled Nginx reverse proxy with a [Qualys SSL Labs test][1] A+ rating.
 * [Synapse][2] (Matrix homeserver)